JerBouma/FinanceToolkit/README.md

      Average Price (VWAP), Date Label and Change over Time).
 The data collection is limited to the companies listed in the function `available_companies`.
 Use the `stock_data` function for information about anything else.
 (ETFs, Mutual Funds, Options, Indices etc.)
+    - `stock_dividend` - gives complete information about the company's dividend which includes adjusted dividend, dividend, record date, payment date and declaration date over time.
+This function only allows company tickers and is limited to the companies found by calling `available_companies` from the details module.

 ## Installation